Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 They tousled on the ground, whilst Sir Redfield had blinded me for a moment with laudanum powder he threw at me.

-I chased on to the other compartments, until he leapt off the train.
+I had chased him on to the other compartments, until he leapt off the train.
 Unfortunately, for him another oncoming train had passed and killed him instantly.

-I returned to where Bonheur was fighting with the assassin and the Turkish guard.
+I had returned to where Bonheur was fighting with the assassin and the Turkish guard.

 I was able to shoot the assassin, before he could kill Bonheur or the Turkish guard.